Readek/RoA-Stream-Tool/README.md

 - Get the [latest release](https://github.com/Readek/RoA-Stream-Control/releases).
 - Extract somewhere.
 - Add a new browser source in OBS.
-- Set it to local file -> 'RoA Scoreboard.html'.
+- Set it to local file -> *RoA Scoreboard.html*.
-- Set 1920 width and 1080 height. (if it looks weird after this, set your canvas resolution to 1080p or make the source fit the screen).
+- Set 1920 width and 1080 height. (if it looks weird, set your canvas resolution to 1080p or make the source fit the screen).
 - Use custom frame rate -> 60 (if streaming at 60fps of course).
 - Tick 'Refresh browser when scene becomes active'.
 - Manage it all with the 'RoA Stream Control' executable.